adeck/music/README.md

 But two things do matter:

 1. A given piece of music should have its songid somewhere in its file, and
-2. for ease of reference, a song from year X should be kept under `songs/X/`
+2. for ease of reference, a song with songid-YEAR-NUM should be kept under `songs/YEAR/NUM/`

 ### Commits